Day 4: How to turn a minefield of data into a gold mine

 I know, it’s a lot to unpack and process.
 But keep in mind if you take one day to set this up, you’ll start getting data you can use to make smarter decisions, reduce risk and increase your ROI for the life of your business.

-Start today, follow this step by step guide to set up your Google Analytics if you’re not using it.
-Then go back regularly to this post to familiarize with the reports we mentioned and use them to improve your website and increase conversions.
+Start doing this today.
+Follow this step by step guide to set up Google Analytics (if you’re not already using it).
+Come back here when you’re done, and familiarize yourself with the reports we mentioned.